-These reviews are just a small reflection of the commitment to an open, motivated environment at Justworks.
+Of course, that’s just one small example of the commitment to an open, motivated environment at Justworks.
 And that commitment can require significant time, thought, and resources.

-Weekly all-hands meetings, semi-regular company retreats, and an open office space help here.
+Weekly all-hands meetings, semi-regular company retreats, and an open office space help with our culture.
 Hiring with our values in mind is also crucial as we grow.

 But why the priority on company values and culture at all?
-A positive company culture isn’t just the concept of people liking their jobs — its value far surpasses that.
+A positive company culture isn’t just the concept of people liking their jobs — its value is much greater.

 A positive company culture allows businesses to: